 However, the typical coverage offered in the workplace only provides two to four years of salary for surviving family members.

-The death benefits may differ depending on whether the officer died on duty or off duty, too.
+The death benefits may differ, too, depending on whether the officer died on duty or off duty.

-The life insurance offered as part of a police officer’s benefits plan may not be portable, meaning it might not stay in place if the officer leaves the job or retires.
+The life insurance offered as part of a police officer’s benefits plan may not be portable either, meaning it might not stay in place if the officer leaves the job or retires.

 And many police officers are eligible to retire after 20 years of service.

-No matter how old you are when you retire, it’s important to have life insurance coverage which will bring you through the golden years.
+No matter how old you are when you retire, it’s important to have life insurance coverage which will bring you through your golden years.

 The primary reason people buy life insurance is to replace their income and keep their family afloat in case they pass away.